matt123miller/eslint-config-matt123miller/README.md

 ```

 7. Now you can manually lint your code by running `npm run lint` and fix all fixable issues with `npm run lint:fix`.
 You probably want your editor to do this though.

+## Updating the Per Project Install

+Rerun the install command in your project to grab the latest version.

+`npx install-peerdeps --dev eslint-config-matt123miller`

 ## Global Install